2022 United States infant formula shortage

-In 2022, the United States experienced a severe shortage of infant formula as a result of the 2021–2022 global supply chain crisis compounded by a large scale product recall after two babies allegedly died after consuming Abbott infant formula, import restrictions, and market concentration.
+In 2022, the United States experienced a severe shortage of infant formula as a result of the 2021–2022 global supply chain crisis compounded by a large scale product recall after two babies died after consuming Abbott infant formula, import restrictions, and market concentration.
 Unlike other food products, infant formula often does not have an available and acceptable substitute as a source of nutrition for those who rely on it.
 In addition to infants, the formula recalls affected non-infant medical patients who require nasogastric feeding or have certain other conditions.

 On May 14, nationwide out-of-stock rates were reported to be 43%, up from 31% two weeks prior; by May 22, they had surged to 70%, where they remained through the start of July.
-(The Wall Street Journal states that the normal out-of-stock rate is 10%, while other sources say that in the first half of 2021, out-of-stock rates were 2%-8%.)
+This is drastically above normal out-of-stock rates of 10%, or reported in the first half of 2021, 2% to 8%.
 In many places, store shelves were bare.
 Delaware, Kansas, and Tennessee were reported to be the hardest-hit states.
 On May 27, FDA Commissioner Robert Califf reported to the Senate Health Committee that shortages would continue into July.
 Effects of the shortage were also felt in Canada.